SitecorePowerShell/Book/appendix/common/close-window.md

 ## Detailed Description

-Ensures the runner proces window is closed after the script finishes execution.
+Ensures the runner process window is closed after the script finishes execution.
+This is commonly used when the runner should close after a report runs while in the Desktop mode.

 © 2010-2017 Adam Najmanowicz, Michael West.
 All rights reserved.
 Sitecore PowerShell Extensions